You learn to swim faster with a coach, you build better in the gym with a

 Actor, Deepika Padukone was diagnosed with

-in the year 2014.
-Not only did she admit that publically but also in the
+depression in the year 2014.
+Not only did she admit that publicly but also

-pagal hain”.
-Filmmakers have become sensitive toward the issue and genuinely
+toh pagal hain”.
+Filmmakers have become sensitive toward the issue and

-deliver amazing content to end the stigma.
-In the last 15 years, the depiction
+genuinely deliver amazing content to end the stigma.
+In the last 15 years, the

-in ‘Dear Zindagi Bollywood has come a long way in trying to de-stigmatize
+Depression in ‘Dear Zindagi Bollywood has come a long way in trying

 Recently, famous Indian cricketer Mahinder Singh Dhoni has thrown light on

-that they are experiencing mental health issues”.
-He also emphasized the need
+accept that they are experiencing mental health issues”.
+He also

-along with the team to help players deal with performance
+mental health coach along with the team to help players deal with

-anxiety, pressure, motivation, and other psychological aspects that are impacting
+performanceanxiety, pressure, motivation, and other psychological aspects that are

 The idea is to take care of your mental and emotional well-being just like